Kali is one of the more well known waterfalls in the Manado area, and it’s pretty easy to reach with a short drive and hike.

 He's a super experienced tour guide and his price for driving is 650-700k IDR ($50 USD) for a full day trip (12 hours) in the Manado area.

 I've done several trips with Roy over the years, and he's an awesome guy.
-He's easily my favorite guide I've had anywhere in Indonesia.
+He's probably my favorite guide I've had anywhere in Indonesia.

 You can contact him on his Facebook page.